belivvr/xrcloud/README.md

 * [Suncheon Eco Net](https://suncheoneco.net/ko/): A metaverse platform for Suncheon city, showcasing the ecological environment of Suncheon Bay and providing materials for children's environmental education programs using the metaverse.

 ## Additional Technical Inquiries
-* For additional technical inquiries, please contact the former CEO of BELIVVR, Byungseok Yang (fstory97@gmail.com).
+* For additional technical inquiries, please contact the former CEO of BELIVVR, Luke Yang (fstory97@gmail.com).